Zipper vs Zipperless Luggage: Which Is Better?

 Price and Value: Which One Is More Cost-Effective?

 Zipper luggage is usually more cost-effective for mass-market buyers.
-It gives brands more flexibility in budget, materials, sizes, and retail price.
-It is easier to create entry-level, mid-range, and promotional collections.
+It gives brands more flexibility in budget, materials, sizes, and retail price, and it's easier to create entry-level, mid-range, and promotional collections.

 Zipperless luggage usually costs more because of the aluminum frame, locks, hinges, and assembly precision.
-But the higher cost can be justified when the product is positioned as premium, secure, and long-lasting.
+The higher cost is justified when the product is positioned as premium, secure, and long-lasting.

-For buyers, the value question is different: “Which structure fits my customer, price point, and expected return rate?”
+For travelers, the value question isn't "which is cheaper?"
+It's "which one matches how I travel?"
+For buyers, it's different again: "which structure fits my customer, price point, and expected return rate?"

 Best Choice by User Scenario